When to Replace Your Toothbrush

 If gingivitis is left untreated, the disease will progress and the gums and teeth will start to separate even further from each other.
 This will lead to the development of deep gingival pockets, which can promote bacterial growth even further.
 These pockets are prone to calculus, which can cause damage to the connective tissues responsible for holding the teeth in place.

 At this stage, aggressive dental treatment is the only way to stop the disease from progressing even further.
 In these cases, the preferred form of treatment is what’s referred to as root planning and if necessary, antibiotics.

-If you’ve reached the stage of advanced periodontitis, you are at risk for tooth loss and for your teeth to fall out at any time.
+If you’ve reached the stage of gum disease known as advanced periodontitis, you are at risk for tooth loss and for your teeth to fall out at any time.
 At this stage, the teeth will have to be removed to prevent the disease from spreading even further.
 Surgical grafts may also be required to help compensate for the loss of both bone and gum tissue.

 Losing teeth is not the only thing you have to be worried about, though, if you have advanced periodontitis.
 There’s been growing evidence of a link between periodontal disease and other types of complications, such as that of the heart, brain, and even lungs.

-At this stage, aggressive dental treatment and regular checkups, treatments, and intake of certain medications are required to help slow down the progression of the disease.
+At this stage, aggressive dental treatment, regular checkups, and intake of certain medications are required to help slow down the progression of the disease.
 Further treatments may also be necessary to try to reverse as much of the damage done by periodontal disease as possible.